bensaufley/bensaufley-dot-com-astro/src/content/books/how-are-you-going-to-pay-for-that.md

 ---
-title: "How Are You Going to Pay for That?: Smart Answers to the Dumbest Question in Politics"
+title: How Are You Going to Pay for That?
-subtitle: null
+subtitle: Smart Answers to the Dumbest Question in Politics
 authors:
   - firstName: Ryan
     lastName: Cooper